Bogdan-Ciurea/Chess-Game/README.md

 On **Linux** this project is still in development.

 On **Windows**  you will need to run the Makefile and this would result in an `.exe` file being created.

+## Drawbacks
+In the current state of the program, the user will not be able to use 2 features that are still in development, mainly the en-passant move and the changing of the piece (when a pawn reaches the other end of the board).

+The software does not have an AI so you will need at leas two players in order to play this game.

+There is no sound.
+This is the least important drawback but I will consider adding it in the future.